Cat's Eye Aquamarine Gemstone Information

 About Cat's Eye Aquamarine - History and Introduction

-Cat's eye aquamarine is a variety of green-blue beryl which exhibits a rare phenomenon known as chatoyancy.
-Chatoyancy is an optical trait distinguished by a unique reflection of light that resembles the slit-eye of a cat.
-The cat's eye reflection is caused by light reflected off parallel inclusions, typically rutile needles, fibers or channels.
-This phenomenon is exceptionally rare and occurs only in a handful of different gems, including chrysoberyl, apatite, moonstone and tourmaline.
-Cat's eye gemstones are best viewed under direct light; as the stone is rotated, a 'slit-eye-of-a-cat' reflection will appear to glide across the surface of the stone.
-Some aquamarine specimens may even reflect asterism (star effect), rather than a single cat's eye line.
-'Star aquamarine' is exceptionally rare and extremely valuable.
-All varieties of aquamarine are the official birthstones for the month of March.
+Cat's eye aquamarine is a variety of green-blue beryl which exhibits a rare phenomenon known as cat's eye chatoyancy.
+Cat's eye chatoyancy is an optical trait distinguished by a reflection of light that resembles the slit-eye of a cat.
+The unique reflection is caused by light reflected off parallel inclusions, typically composed of rutile needles, fibers or channels.
+This phenomenon is exceptionally rare and occurs only in a handful of different gems, such as chrysoberyl, apatite, moonstone and tourmaline.
+Cat's eye gemstones are best viewed under direct light.
+As the stone is rotated, a 'slit-eye-of-a-cat' reflection will appear to glide across the surface of the stone.
+Some aquamarine specimens may even reflect an asterism effect, known in the trade as 'star aquamarine'; they are exceptionally rare and extremely valuable.
+All varieties of aquamarine are birthstones for the month of March.

-Cat's eye aquamarine belongs to the beryl group of minerals (beryllium aluminum silicates).
+Cat's eye aquamarine belongs to the beryl group of gemstones and minerals (beryllium aluminum silicates).
 The beryl family is most famous for chromium-rich green emerald.
-Other beryl gemstones include green-blue aquamarine, pink morganite, red bixbite, goshenite and heliodor (golden beryl).
+Cat's eye aquamarine owes its color to iron impurities formed within colorless beryl crystal.
 All beryls possess excellent hardness and durability.
-Cat's eye aquamarine owes its color to iron impurities formed within colorless beryl crystal.
-Cat's eye aquamarine is always cut en cabochon in order to maximize the desirable effects of chatoyancy.
-Though intensity of color is typically the most valuable trait for colored gemstones, when it comes to cat's eye aquamarine, the distinction of the 'eye' is considered most valuable.
-Specimens with clear, well-centered and well-defined eyes demand the highest prices.
+Cat's eye aquamarine is always cut en cabochon in order to maximize its desirable chatoyancy effects.
+Though intensity of color is typically the most valuable trait for colored gemstones, when it comes to cat's eyes, the distinction of the 'eye' is considered most valuable.
+Specimens with clear, well-centered and well-defined eyes will always demand the highest prices.

 Identifying Cat's Eye Aquamarine Back to Top